Plants need nutrients to grow. They absorb the nutrients from the soil via the plant’s root system.

 The inorganic fertilizers are of the following four types: simple fertilisers, incomplete, compound and complete fertilisers.

-SIMPLE FERTILISERS : These are fertilisers that supply a single element plant.
+SIMPLE FERTILISERS : These are fertilisers that supply a single element to plant.
 Example is urea which supplies Nitrogen only.
 Murate of potash (KCl) supplies only potassium.
 Single superphosphate and triple superphosphate that supply phosphorus.

-COMPLETE FERTILISERS : They are fertilisers that supply two elements.
+INCOMPLETE FERTILISERS : They are fertilisers that supply two elements.
 For example, ammonium sulphate and ammonium phosphate

 COMPLETE FERTILISERS : These are fertilisers that contain the three most important macro elements .
 That is, nitrogen, phosphorus and potassium.
 For example: N:P:K10:10:10, N:P:K 15:10:15 Fertilisers.